someengineering/resoto.com/blog/2022/10-20-resoto-cdk/index.md

 # Resoto AWS CDK construct

-We recently released a [AWS CDK construct](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/create/review?templateURL=https://resoto-cdk.s3.eu-central-1.amazonaws.com/Resoto_EKS.template&stackName=ResotoEKS), which simplifies the deployement of Resoto to AWS.
+We recently released a [AWS CDK construct](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/create/review?templateURL=https://resoto-cdk.s3.eu-central-1.amazonaws.com/Resoto_EKS.template&stackName=ResotoEKS), which simplifies the deployment of Resoto to AWS.

-## Getting stared
+## Getting started

 The CDK construct is simple to start with.
 All you need is a recent version of Node.js (we tested it on 18.x.x) and installed git.
-If you don't have the Node.js intalled in your system, we can recomment using [nvm](https://github.com/nvm-sh/nvm).
+If you don't have Node.js installed in your system, we can recommend using [nvm](https://github.com/nvm-sh/nvm).

 Once you have Node.js installed, you can deploy the CDK construct with the following commands: